 In many cases, all you need is your laptop, your charger, and a cup of steaming coffee.
 At least, that’s what you think.

 When making the necessary preparations to work abroad, you need to realize that you will essentially be carrying your office set-up on your back.
 You don’t want to overburden your shoulders, but you also don’t want to be caught with your laptop dead.
-The following list of items should complete your ultimate travel packing list for working abroad.
+The following essential digital nomad gear should complete your ultimate travel packing list for working abroad.

 * Just to let you know that this article contains affiliate links.
 If you click on them we might receive a small commission, at no extra cost to you.

-- Headphones – Ollie swears by the Bose QC 35 II noise-canceling headphones and uses them regularly to block me out
+- Headphones – Ollie swears by the Bose QC 35 II noise-canceling headphones and uses them regularly to block my endless chattering

-- Adapter – make sure you pack the appropriate adapter for the country that you are visiting, or at least an international adapter.
+- Appropriate adapter – make sure you pack the appropriate adapter for the country that you are visiting, or at least an international adapter.
 Either way, make sure that you do your research on adapters before leaving your destination.

 - Diary – to keep your life on the road organized

-- Stationary – to write down the brilliant ideas in your mind
+- Stationary – to write down the brilliant ideas that inspire you

 - Wallet – including credit cards, a little bit of cash, ID, etc